D: Delmee - Deneef

 Whilst still working at the age of 49 tragedy struck on 19th June, 1962 in the Memorial Hall, Victoria, British Columbia.
 Twenty minutes into a bout whilst gripped in a hammer-lock by British wrestler Oliver Winrush (known to UK fans as Ramon Napolitano), Demchuck suffered a fatal heart attack.
 He was pronounded dead on arrival at the hospital.

 Greek born and Australian domiciled Leo Demetral arrived in Britain in the autumn of 1949 and established himself as a permanent figure in British wrestling for many years to come.
+Promoter George Gardiner had installed Demetral as Australian heavyweight champion in 1938, He held the title for about two years before losing it to George Pencheff in a match which unified two versions of the title

 During the winter of 1949 he seemed to be a weekly resident at Belle Vue, facing Francis St Clair Gregory, Chick Knight, Ray St Bernard and others.
+Demetral, his birth name was Stathis Nicolaou, was already an international star when he arrived in Britain, having worked extensively in Australia, New Zealand, Singaport, the United States and Canada.
+He had moved to Australia whilst a youth and during World War 2 he served in the Royal Australian Air Force, teaching unarmed combat and paratrropers how to land.
 When Joint Promotions were formed in 1952 he appeared regularly on their bills, mainly in the north, until 1955.
 We then lose contact with his career until 1959 when he reappeared in the south on shows of fellow Australian promoter Paul Lincoln.
 He retired from wrestling in 1962 and became a masseur on a cruise liner.
 Leo Demetral died 1966 aged 53.